-As the SIMTA project is to be assessed under Part 3A transitional arrangements permits and consents under the Heritage Act 1977 are not required to impact heritage items.
+As the SIMTA project is to be assessed under Part 3A transitional arrangements permits and consents under the Heritage Act 1977 are not required to impact heritage items within sections of the study area not owned or leased by the Commonwealth.
 Under Part 3A transitional arrangements, consideration of the heritage obligations of the Liverpool LEP and the Liverpool DCP are at the discretion of the Minister.